ceford/cefjdemos-data-jdm-user-en/articles/articles/article-options.md

 Otherwise, these options affect the single article appearance of the article being edited.

-- **Layout** In a default installation two choices are offered:
+- **Layout** In a default installation the first two choices are offered:
   - **---From Global Options--- / Use Global** This refers to the *Articles: Options* setting available from the *Options* button in the Toolbar of the *Articles* list view.
-Its *Choose a Layout* value is set to *Default*, the only choice available although more may be available in custom layouts.
+Its *Choose a Layout* value is set to *Default*.
   - **---From Component--- / Default** This refers to the setting in the *Articles: Options* settings.
-As above, but ...
+In a default installation it is effectively the same as the *Use Global* option.
+But if an override exists that is named default.php then that override is used for layout.
-  - **Neither setting has any effect!**
+  - **---From cassiopeia Template--- / overridename** If a template override has been created with a name other than *default* it will appear here and can be selected as an alternative layout.
 - **Title** It is normal to show the title of an article but there may be circumstances where that is not appropriate.
 Select *Hide* to omit the article title from the page display.